 Kinnaird agrees that we have grown accustomed to the convenience of tech, becoming more comfortable with doing things like seeing our doctor, conducting our weekly shop, and getting an education remotely via our phones and devices.
 He feels that we have come too far to turn back now: “Some things which are easier, more convenient, and work well remotely are going to stay doing that.
 Obviously, the pandemic has just accelerated things that were happening anyway.”

 But where does that leave us for the future?
 “What will remain constant is the use of data given that we now have much more data available about the workplace.
 Employers use of data and how data is analysed will therefore be transformational.”

 The panel was the first of Landmark’s ‘Lunch and Learn’ events.
 King believes that events such as these are crucial for helping professionals stay current.
 “Landmark is a progressive organisation bringing us all together to keep learning.
 I think that’s really important from your workspace provider that they are not only giving you flexible workspace but bringing everyone up to speed and adding value to what they do as an organisation and giving clients the opportunity to learn from the brilliant brains in the room.”

 To hear more from the panellists, check out the highlight video from the event below.
 To explore Landmark’s flexible workspace, visit landmarkspace.co.uk

-Landmark is a provider of flexible workspaces across the UK and part of the OCS Group.
+Landmark is a provider of flexible workspaces across the UK.
 Landmark offers clients the capability of creating people-centric bespoke workplaces tailored to their needs, because every working day matters.